faiyazalam/WordPress-plugin-user-login-history/readme.txt

 Requires at least: 3.0.1
 Tested up to: 4.3

-By this plugin you can track user login history.
+A simple wordpress plugin for user login history.

 == Description ==
 By this plugin you can track user login history.